This course is available in Clearing. Call +44 (0) 118 402 0900.

 BA Education Studies

-Choose BA Education Studies at the University of Reading
+Why choose BA Education Studies at the University of Reading?

-- Our Institute of Education is ranked 7th in the UK for Education in The Guardian University Guide 2021.
+- Our Institute of Education is ranked 9th in the UK for Education in the Guardian University Guide, 2023.

-You'll develop your understanding of learning theories, inclusion, sociology, policy and practice, gaining the knowledge and skills needed to work collaboratively and confidently in a range of settings.
+You'll develop your understanding of psychology, learning theories, inclusion, sociology, policy, creative learning and educational practice, gaining the knowledge and skills needed to work collaboratively and confidently across a range of educational settings and contexts.

 Taught by leading academics and researchers at the Institute of Education, you'll examine:

-- educational debates, such as pedagogy, creativity in education, global education and learning theories (including play)
+- educational debates, such as pedagogy, creativity in education, global education, sustainability and learning theories

 - education in its creative, economic, philosophical, cultural, political and sociological contexts.